Ondsel-Development/website/blog/2024-07-03/bom-tool.md

 There are [even more types of BOMs](https://www.optiproerp.com/blog/10-types-boms-explained/) out there.
 Is it possible to handle this variety of use cases with existing implementations?
 Not really, and here is why.

-## The problems with existing implementations
+## Where existing implementations fail

 With just one exception (more on that below), existing BOM generators for FreeCAD are workbench-specific: